urschrei/pyzotero/doc/index.rst

         pyzotero movetocollection --from FD9AUNP2 --to X7Y8Z9W0 ABC123 DEF456

 Each command accepts ``--json`` and reports the keys it touched.
 The membership commands change items one at a time.
 If one fails, the error names that item and lists the items already changed, so that you can resume. ``movetocollection`` changes each item in one request: its membership of other collections is kept.
+If Zotero rejects an item that ``createitem`` sends, the error gives its reason and names the items that were created.

 DOI Index
 ~~~~~~~~~